Probabilistic automatic complexity of finite strings: Introduction

 \section{Introduction}

 Informally, the Kolmogorov complexity of a finite string $w$ is the size of the smallest Turing machine which outputs $w$ given no input.
 As a function, it is well-known to be noncomputable, and moreover only defined up to an additive constant.
 These drawbacks have motivated several authors to define complexity measures based on models of computation less powerful than the Turing machine, such as context-free grammars \cite{Diwan,smallest}.
-In 2001, Shallit and Wang introduced one such measure using deterministic finite-state automata (DFAs), defining $A_D(w)$ to be the number of states of the smallest DFA for which $w$ is the only string of its length to be accepted \cite{SW01}. $A_D$ is computable, well-defined, and there is a polynomial-time algorithm to recover $w$ from a witness for $A_D(w)$.
-Later in 2013, Hyde defined a similar measure $A_N$ replacing DFAs with nondeterministic finite-state automata (NFAs) \cite{H13,HK15}. $A_N$ shares the advantages of $A_D$ over Kolmogorov complexity while additionally making $A_N(w) = A_N(\rev{w})$, where $\rev{w}$ is the reversal of $w$, and avoiding ``dead states'' (nonaccepting states with no out-transitions) often present among witnesses for $A_D$ merely to satisfy the requirement of determinism.
-The study of $A_N$ has been continued by Kjos-Hanssen, see e.g.\ \cite{KIncompr,K20, KMaximal,KComplexity}, as well as the recent book \cite{KBook}.
+In 2001, Shallit and Wang introduced one such measure using deterministic finite-state automata (DFAs), defining $A_D(w)$ to be the number of states of the smallest DFA for which $w$ is the only string of its length to be accepted \cite{SW01}.
+This measure is computable, well-defined, and there is a polynomial-time algorithm to recover $w$ from a witness for $A_D(w)$.
+Later in 2013, Hyde defined a similar measure replacing DFAs with nondeterministic finite-state automata (NFAs) \cite{H13,HK15}. $A_N$ shares the advantages of $A_D$ over Kolmogorov complexity while additionally making $A_N(w) = A_N(\rev{w})$, where $\rev{w}$ is the reversal of $w$, and avoiding ``dead states'' (nonaccepting states with no out-transitions) often present among witnesses for $A_D$ merely to satisfy the requirement of determinism.
+The study of $A_N$ has been continued by Kjos-Hanssen, see e.g.~\cite{KIncompr,K20, KMaximal,KComplexity}, as well as the recent book \cite{KBook}.

 Inspired by the aforementioned work, we investigate what happens when deterministic or nondeterministic machines are replaced by probabilistic ones (PFAs), wherein each state transition occurs with some probability and each word $w$ is assigned a probability of acceptance $\rho_M(w)$ by the PFA $M$.
-We view $M$ as describing $w$ if $\rho_M(w)$ is uniquely maximized among all strings of length $\abs{w}$, and let the PFA complexity be the minimal number of states of such an $M$:
+We view $M$ as describing $w$ if $w$ uniquely maximizes $\rho_M$ among all strings of the same length.
+This property can be phrased in terms of the so-called gap function, which measures how well $M$ separates $w$ from other strings: \begin{defn} The \bdef{gap function} of $M$ is the map from $\Sigma^\ast$ to $[-1,1]$ given by